bparanj/crystal/electronics/experiments/queue/reversing-voltage.md

+PENDING

+Circuit connection is not clear.

 DC Voltage Reversing by Differentiation involves using a capacitor in series to create a differentiated signal that reverses the polarity of a DC voltage during transitions.
 This process effectively produces an alternating-like signal by responding only to changes (e.g., rising or falling edges of a pulse).

-### Concept:

 1. Capacitor Behavior:
    - A capacitor blocks DC but reacts to changes in voltage.